goldenbull/CatCommander/README.md

 UI app is complicated, because user interactions are complicated by nature.
 Think about a simple case: when user pressed Ctrl+A, app need to deal with the key events in different cases.

-- UI is in 'text input mode', Ctrl+A meaning select all editing text, for example:
+- UI is in 'text editor mode', Ctrl+A meaning select all editing text, for example:
   - renaming files
-  - creating new folders
+  - input name when creating new folders
   - input arbitrary path directly
   - input filter text in a panel
 - UI is in 'shortcut mode', Ctrl+A meaning select all items in the panel

 Theoretically, we can process all keyboard events in SharpHook, but it needs a lot of unnecessary work like translating low level key strokes into character input events, which is already done by Avalonia event system (see [Avalonia source code on github](https://github.com/AvaloniaUI/Avalonia/blob/master/native/Avalonia.Native/src/OSX/KeyTransform.mm)).

+So we process keyboard input in this way:

+1. smart switch between text editor mode and shortcut mode.
+2. when in text editor mode, all KeyDown events (and also TextInput events, string data bindings) are processed normally
+3. when in shortcut mode, registered shortcuts are triggered and KeyDown event is stopped in routed event tunnel stage (see [Routed Events](https://docs.avaloniaui.net/docs/concepts/input/routed-events))
+4. apply for all top level dialogs and windows.

 # TODO